 Feature construction is a process that constructs new features from the basic feature space or raw data to enhance the robustness and generalizability of the model.
 Essentially, this is done to increase the representative ability of the original features.
 This process is traditionally highly dependent on human expertise, and one of the most commonly used methods is preprocessing transformation, such as standardization, normalization, or feature discretization.
 In addition, the transformation operations for different types of features may vary.
 For example, operations such as conjunctions, disjunctions and negation are typically used for Boolean features; operations such as minimum, maximum, addition, subtraction, mean are typically used for numerical features, and operations such as Cartesian product \cite{pazzani1998constructive} and M-of-N \cite{zheng1998comparison} are commonly used for nominal features.

 It is impossible to manually explore all possibilities.
-Hence, to further improve efficiency, some automatic feature-construction methods have been proposed and shown to achieve results as good as or superior to those achieved by human expertise.
-These algorithms are aimed to automate the process of searching and evaluating the operation combination.
-In terms of searching, algorithms such as decision tree-based methods \cite{gama2004functional,zheng1998comparison} and genetic algorithms \cite{vafaie1998evolutionary} require a pre-defined operation space, while annotation-based approaches do not, as the latter use domain knowledge (in the form of annotation), together with the training examples \cite{feat_cons_survey}.
-Such methods can be traced back to the interactive feature-space construction protocol introduced by \cite{roth2009interactive}.
+Hence, to further improve efficiency, some automatic feature construction methods \cite{gama2004functional,zheng1998comparison,vafaie1998evolutionary,feat_cons_survey} have been proposed to automate the process of searching and evaluating the operation combination, and shown to achieve results as good as or superior to those achieved by human expertise.
+Besides, some feature construction methods, such as decision tree-based methods \cite{gama2004functional,zheng1998comparison} and genetic algorithms \cite{vafaie1998evolutionary}, require a predefined operation space, while the annotation-based approaches \cite{feat_cons_survey} do not, as they can use domain knowledge (in the form of annotation) and the training examples, and hence, can be traced back to the interactive feature-space construction protocol introduced by \cite{roth2009interactive}.
 Using this protocol, the learner identifies inadequate regions of feature space and, in coordination with a domain expert, adds descriptiveness using existing semantic resources.
-Then, after selecting possible operations and constructing a new feature, feature-selection techniques are applied to measure the new feature.
+After selecting possible operations and constructing a new feature, feature-selection techniques are applied to evaluate the new feature.